-Alexei Schwab, head of programme at Future of London, said: “London’s public sector has a unique opportunity to support small businesses and promote regeneration through workspace.
+Alexei Schwab, head of the programme at Future of London, said: “London’s public sector has a unique opportunity to support small businesses and promote regeneration through the workspace.

 The report – entitled Workspace that Works – is currently being picked over by the London Assembly, where officials acknowledge the growing difficulties facing smaller businesses.

 If you need advice relating to any aspect of a commercial property transaction, our experienced lawyers can provide support at every stage of the process.
-For further advice please contact the head of the Property team Michael Stock or visit.
+For further advice please contact the head of the Property team Michael Stock.